Commercial Vehicle

 Before buying a used vehicle, check the Registre des droits personnels et réels mobiliers (register of personal and movable real rights—in French only) to make sure it is free of debt.
 If you buy a vehicle that has not been paid for in full, it can be seized by the creditor.

-You can also request a copy of the vehicle record from the SAAQ to find out:
+You can also request the vehicle's ownership history from the SAAQ to find out:

-• if it has passed a mechanical inspection
+- if it has undergone a mechanical inspection

-To obtain a copy of the vehicle record, you can:
+To obtain the vehicle's ownership history, you can:

 The vehicle cannot be registered…